SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Since it wasn't confined to a particular few days, people could come according to the flexibility of their schedule.
 - People could get a feel of debate before they committed.
-- People self filtered themselves out, so by the end people who were consistent were people who were genuinely interested.
+- People self filtered themselves out, so by the end people who were still consistent were people who were genuinely interested.
 - Glaring issues could pop up and we could be aware of problematic people before taking them into the club.
 - Recruits would form bonds and some amount of loyalty would be built up, reducing the chances of them leaking info from the group later as backstabbing.
 - This was the best way to measure if someone could be an asset to the club in the future; if they would participate enthusiastically and be able to set aside time for debsoc.